The August 2023 core update completed rolling out.

 Example: see below

-One of our talented SEOs, Nathan, pointed out how there are so many stock photos on the web.
+There are so many stock photos on the web.
 It’s easy to tell when a photo is unique.

-He also pointed out how Google has really advanced image recognition these days.
+Google has really advanced image recognition these days.
 So in essence, Google can tell if you have authentic relevant photos on your page.

 Example: